VDA5050/VDA5050/VDA5050_EN.md

 #### Contour-based zones

-For contour-based zones, the vehicles contour (including its load) decides the entry and exit of the zones.
-These zones shall not be entered by any part of the contour, if the master control does not allow it, e.g., a 'BLOCKED' zone may never be entered, a 'RELEASE' zone may only be entered, if it is released by the master control, etc. or they lead to a defined behavior when entered, e.g., in the ACTION zone when entering all entryActions shall be executed and so on.
+For contour-based zones, the contour of the vehicle (including its load) determines zone entry and exit.
+Any part of the contour entering the zone is considered a zone entry.
+A zone exit shall be reported only when no part of the contour is inside the zone.
+When a zone is reported as exited is decided by the mobile robot.

 ![Figure x1 Depiction of a vehicle entering a zone based on its contour (left) and a loaded vehicle with corresponding extended bounding box exiting a zone (right)](./assets/contour_entry.png)
 >Figure x1 Depiction of a vehicle entering a zone based on its contour (left) and a loaded vehicle with corresponding extended bounding box exiting a zone (right)